UsabilityEngineering/ux-portfolio-e7ite/journal01/README.md

 ![](pic1.png)

 To begin working on an assignment, I downloaded an assignment PDF that my machine learning instructor gave me.
-This usually works just fine and I am able to open the file in Microsoft Word and begin drawing on it using the pen.
+This usually works just fine, and I am able to open the file in Microsoft Word and draw on it using the pen.
 This usually works great and I am **satisfied** with the ability to move the text down to make room for more drawings.
-Microsoft Word is quickly **learnable**.
+Microsoft Word is quickly **learnable**, because it the tabs make it easy to find certain things, and they are easy to remember.
+I was adapt to where everything is, and know it for the rest of my assignments afterwards.

 The problem occurs when I write to the end of the document and I need to add a page to draw more.
 I can't use the Insert Page because it will insert whereever the text insert icon is, which near the top of the page.
 I can't move the text insert